SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSaleSummary/SetOpenWeightedBaseCurrency.md

 # SetOpenWeightedBaseCurrency(Float openWeightedBaseCurrency)

 Weighted sum for all open within the period in default currency for the installation

-**Parameter:**
+## Parameters

 * **openWeightedBaseCurrency** Float

 ```crmscript